-To perform the required flight inspections, airports use flight inspection airplanes with onboard sensors.
+Many of these maintenance activities even require the use of flight inspection aircraft, equipped with expensive onboard sensors, equipment and software.
 Today’s practice of performing inspections with manned airplanes has a very high direct cost for the airport, including the ferry flight to bring the airplane to the location, operational expenses such as fuel, flight crew, and airplane maintenance, insurances, and storage.
-On the other hand planning and flight inspection schedules are often impacted by weather conditions or flight slots lost.
+Also, planning and flight inspection schedules are often impacted by weather conditions or flight slots lost.